Scam 1992 Exposed! Indian Securities Scam of Rs.24,000 Crore.

 • Harshad migrated to Bombay for a better future and lived with his uncle and aunt.

-• While in college and studying for B.com, Harshad tried his hands at several mental jobs with little success such as supplying cement, getting diamond polished every weekend by travelling to Surat and working in a relative’s hosiery store.
+• While in college and studying for B.com, Harshad tried his hand at several mental jobs with little success, such as supplying cement, getting diamond polished every weekend by travelling to Surat and working in a relative’s hosiery store.

 1976-77